sarahlou21/dissertation/README.md

 - ShadesOfGrey(): colour adaptation.
 - ImageResize(): using the PIL package resize with the bilinear option.

-Further, the code used to apply the final chosen pre-processing stages (hair removal and cropping stragey) to all images is included.
+Further, the code used to apply the final chosen pre-processing stages (hair removal and cropping stragey) to all images is included, ShadesOfGrey() was not used.

 ### 3. "data_quality_assessment.ipynb"

-First stage was to assess the data quality, in order to determine whether exploring data quality within the skin lesion dataset would be a variable investigation.
+We first trialed several methods to determine image quality.
 To do this we used the PyTorch Image Quality (PIQ) package, further information available at: https://github.com/photosynthesis-team/piq and package documentation at: https://piq.readthedocs.io/en/latest/functions.html

 We have initially chosen, Blind/Referenceless Image Spatial Quality Evaluator (BRISQUE) and Total Variation (TV), as both of these are No Reference Metrics.
 The exploration of using BRISQUE and TV is found in this file.